 Burnaby and Vancouver patients with rosacea can experience several of these subtypes at once, or they may occur one by one.
 Although rosacea doesn’t necessarily evolve from one subtype to another, each individual symptom can worsen, progressing from mild to moderate to severe.

 Because of the potential long-term effects, it’s recommended that patients who may be suffering from rosacea seek early diagnosis and treatment to minimize the impact of the condition.

 To provide a gentle and safe treatment for all types of rosacea, we use IPL photofacials.
 The IPL photofacial treatment uses intense pulsed light to penetrate the skin and targets the darker rosacea areas with intense light.

 The light heats and then causes minor damage to pigmented areas and visible blood vessels, and triggers the body’s natural healing response.
 As the body repairs the damage, the targeted areas are reabsorbed and vanish, leaving behind clear skin.

 Arrange a Consultation

-If you’re interested in evaluating your skin for rosacea treatment, contact our office and arrange a consultation with Dr. Jaffer to find out more.Please Book Your Free Consultation With Heights Laser Today
+If you’re interested in evaluating your skin for rosacea treatment, contact our office in the Burnaby and Vancouver area and arrange a consultation with Dr. Jaffer at (604) 298-4481.Please Book Your Free Consultation With Heights Laser Today